jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Operation-Guide/Parameter-Modification.md

 Parameter modification opens nine parameters for user modification.
 Parameter modification operation steps are:

-1. Log in Redis management console and select the target instance;
+1. Log in [Redis Console](https://redis-console.jdcloud.com/redis) and select the target instance;

 2. Click instance name to go to the instance resource information page;